guettli/django--not-solved-yet/README.md

 # The Django Webframework is great.
 But some things are not solved yet

+This page is me doing brainstorming in an open and public fashion.
+Feedback is welcome.

 # Row based permissions

 You can use [Gardian](https://django-guardian.readthedocs.io/en/stable/) which is slow.